jlpopken/QTP-course-in-a-box/modules/start/_posts/2000-01-01-about-this-course.markdown

 --------------------------------------------------------------------------------
 This lab is meant to be both training and a quick reference.
 The videos will walk you through the topic and the text/screenshots can be used as a quick cheat sheet.

-1. In order to follow along, you will need access to QTP or UFT and it's sample application Flight.
+1. In order complete this lab, you will need access to QTP or UFT and it's sample application Flight.

 2. I recommend you watch the videos fullscreen (in HD) and try to follow along as you can.